 Utica philosophy alumni have taken leadership positions in:

 - New York State Capital Defender’s Office

 “The training I received in the art of thinking paid off ‘big time.’
 My ability to handle complex interview questions with ease proved to be the best marketing tool of my major, even if my major was totally unrelated to the job I was seeking.
 What employers want is someone who can think, read, and write.”

 - Noel Figueroa '96, Program Coordinator, National Multiple Sclerosis Society

 The goal of this minor is to foster the ethical thinking skills required to be a caring and successful healthcare professional.
 The minor is designed to provide an introduction to the discipline of philosophy for students seeking careers in healthcare and related fields.

 This minor is designed to provide an introduction to the discipline of philosophy for students seeking careers in law, criminal justice or government.
 The main goal of this program is to help students develop the ethical and logical thinking skills required to be successful professionals.

-The Applied Ethics Institute was founded in 1986 and has been affiliated with Utica College since 1987.
+The Applied Ethics Institute was founded in 1986 and has been affiliated with Utica University since 1987.
 The Institute promotes public discussion of contemporary ethical issues within the college, professional and civic groups, and the broader community.
 Its goal is to foster informed assessment of a broad range of ethical issues, including but not restricted to those related to healthcare, business and economics, science and technology, social justice and law, and the environment.
 The Institute works with students, faculty, professionals and members of the public to sponsor conferences, seminars, workshops, lectures and media events.